 New and emerging scientific evidence suggests that COVID-19 may be transmitted by individuals who are not displaying any symptoms of the illness (asymptomatic or pre-symptomatic).
-The extended use of facemasks by all health and social care workers and the wearing of face coverings by visitors is designed to protect staff and residents and the full guidance and associated FAQs can be found at the following link on the Scottish Government's COVID-19 web page;
+The extended use of facemasks by all health and social care workers and the wearing of face coverings by visitors is designed to protect staff and residents and guidance and associated FAQs for extended use of facemasks is available.

-A poster detailing the 'Dos and don'ts' of wearing a face mask is available.
+A poster detailing the 'Dos and don'ts' of wearing a face mask is also available for use in the care home.